Twitter buys social data provider Gnip

-Twitter Inc (TWTR.N) said it bought social data provider Gnip to provide enhanced data analytics capabilities to its business customers.
+April 15 Twitter Inc said it bought social data provider Gnip to provide enhanced data analytics capabilities to its business customers.

 Twitter did not disclose the price it paid for Gnip.